 Marina Petrillo is an author, broadcaster and journalist.
-She writes mainly about the use of public space and she's currently a contributor to Open Migration and Il Post, reporting on migration and refugees.
+She writes mainly about the use of public space and she's currently a senior editor at Open Migration, reporting on migration and refugees.
 She was part of the Reported.ly team, Andy Carvin's award-winning social journalism project, and she was editor-in-chief at Radio Popolare.
 For her work on the Arab Spring, especially Egypt and Bahrain, she was named by the British newspaper The Independent one of the most influential non-celebrity Twitter users of 2011 in the world news category.
 She teaches narrative journalism at Scuola Holden.
 Her blog is Alaska hub.
 She is the author of two books; I muri di Belfast (1996) about the peace process in Northern Ireland and Nativo Americano (2010) about Bruce Springsteen’s folk voice.